FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council – 28th November 2016.md

 would agree number of Members on the Committee and that a list of names would be

-brought before the January Meeting of the Council for approval.--- 11
+brought before the January Meeting of the Council for approval.
+---
+11

 10.